ava-labs/avalanchejs/README.md

 The above lines import the libraries used in the tutorials.
 The libraries include:

   * avalanche: Our javascript module.
-  * bn.js: A bignumber module use by Avalanche.js.
+  * bn.js: A bignumber module use by AvalancheJS.
   * buffer: A Buffer library.
-  * BinTools: A singleton built into Avalanche.js that is used for dealing with binary data.
+  * BinTools: A singleton built into AvalancheJS that is used for dealing with binary data.

 ## Example 1 &mdash; Managing X-Chain Keys

-Avalanche.js comes with its own AVM Keychain.
+AvalancheJS comes with its own AVM Keychain.
 This keychain is used in the functions of the API, enabling them to sign using keys it's registered.
-The first step in this process is to create an instance of Avalanche.js connected to our Avalanche Platform endpoint of choice.
+The first step in this process is to create an instance of AvalancheJS connected to our Avalanche Platform endpoint of choice.

 ```js
 import {